Hoi15A/autochess/Documentation/Report_Meeting-24.04.20.md

 	- Theme: Space -> Astronauts, Aliens etc
 	- Cartoonish style, dark design
 	- Board visualization: Top down with Players side left and right

+### 6. Ongoing decisions
+    - BoardManager holds 2D board with placed Minions
+    - Minion Position only known to BoardManager
+    - Minion attributes can be modified
+    - Battle organized by BoardManager
+    - Battle generate list of BattleLog objects for GUI to display
+    - Minion holds Strategy object.
+Minion called directily from BoardManager to make move or attack
+    - Three Strategies: Aggressive, Coward, Defensive
+    - Hero has persitent buff and one time ability to modify minions
+    - Gui consists of mulitple controllers for FXML
+    - Game initializes explicitly two heroes for game
+    - Config class to hold all constant values